ICR-Services/Antibody-Facility/README.md

 ## Acknowledgement
-We acknowledge the Antibody facility at The Institute of Cancer Research for providing Antibody facility.
+We acknowledge the Antibody facility at The Institute of Cancer Research for providing Antibodies.
 Their support was instrumental in achieving the results presented in this paper [https://doi.org/10.5281/zenodo.10849473](https://doi.org/10.5281/zenodo.10849473)

----

 ## Service Description
 # Antibody facility